nefeltellioglu/ethical_framework/README.md

   + DONE Configure the database construction with a file.
 This will provide a nicer alternative to having hard-coded parameters in the code.
 This should live in `config/`.
-  + TODO Write an optimisation method that searches the database for the best initial condition.
+  + DONE Write an optimisation method that searches the database for the best initial condition.
+  + TODO Generate plots to check that we are getting a suitable answer using the grid-search optimisation.
   + TODO Generate plots to check that we are using a suitable number of replicates to get the average value.
   + TODO Generate plots to check that the optimal vaccination strategy